-- Review the strategic approach of the program and recommend any possible adjustments. - Review the performance and status of results so far (first two years of the current phase) of the program. - Analyse special issues relating to the program and recommend possible actions. - Overall review of budget performance so far and recommend possible adjustments at a strategic level.
+- Review the progress and status of changes and results so far (first two years of the current phase) of the programme. - Review the strategic approach of the programme and recommend any possible adjustments. - Analyse special issues relating to the programme and recommend possible actions. - Overall review of budget performance so far and recommend possible adjustments at a strategic level.

-There is a format the external review, that the organisation must use, which can be found on CISUs website.
+There is a draft format the external review, that the organisation must use, which can be found on CISUs website.
 The deadline for the review is found under list of deadlines (milepæle) in "Vores CISU", where the organisation must also upload an updated results framework and budget.
 A follow-up meeting with CISU will be conducted one month after the submission of the report.

-There is no obligation to carry out a final evaluation of programme grants, since an external review is conducted as part of the organisation's application for a new programme grant.
+There is no obligation to carry out a final evaluation of programme grants, since an external review is conducted in year three.
 Should a programme organisation wish to terminate as a programme, funds for a final evaluation should be allocated in budget.